Madour/pyNasNas/readme.md

         |_ NasNas
     main.py
 ```
-Then you can, import the framework with:
+Then you can, import NasNas with:
  ```python
 import src.NasNas as ns
 ```